jainadibu/ICOR/README.md

 # MATLAB execution environment
-- Dependencies: MATLAB 2019a+, Deep Learning Toolbox, Bioinformatics Toolbox How to run on your data:
+- Dependencies: MATLAB 2019a+, Deep Learning Toolbox, Bioinformatics Toolbox

+How to run on your data:
 1. Download the folder under "Code/MATLAB Execution"
-2. Import your data using fastalator.m
+2. Import your training/testing sequence/s using fastalator.m
 3. Convert it into the encoded format using createTrainingData.m
 4. Type the following code: "Ypred = classify(ICORnet, XData)"
 4a.
 Optional: run the getAllAccuracies.m program to get some detailed statistics which compare the optimized sequence to the original